Three Serious Vision Problems Caused by Diabetes

 - Proliferative retinopathy, by contrast, does involve the growth of new blood vessels in the retina that can burst or cause scar tissue to form.
 This is generally considered the more serious of the two types of retinopathy.

 Mattioli Vision Professionals can provide you with the most advanced solutions to all your vision correction needs.
-As a leader in LASIK surgery, we offer practical solutions for cataracts, glaucoma and other diabetes-related complications and conditions.
-Give us a call today at 713-776-3937 to learn more about our LASIK eye surgery procedures or to schedule an appointment with our eye care experts.
+As a leader in LASIK surgery, we offer practical solutions for cataracts, glaucoma, and other diabetes-related complications and conditions.
+Give us a call today at 713-776-3937 to learn more about our LASIK eye surgery procedures or to schedule a free consultation with our eye care experts.
 We look forward to the opportunity to help you see more clearly.